-- 1. On the proxy, at the command prompt, as root, install the susemanager-FTP sync-recv package: zipper in SUSE manager-FTP sync-recv - 2.
-On the proxy, run the configure-tftpsync. sh setup script and enter the requested information: configure-tftpsync.sh You need to provide the hostname and IP address of the Uyuni Server and the proxy.
+- 1. On the proxy, at the command prompt, as root, install the susemanager-tftpsync-recv package: zypper in susemanager-tftpsync-recv - 2.
+On the proxy, run the configure-tftpsync.sh setup script and enter the requested information: configure-tftpsync.sh - You need to provide the hostname and IP address of the Uyuni Server and the proxy.
 You also need to enter the path to the tftpboot directory on the proxy. - 3.
-On the server, at the command prompt, as root, install SUSE manager-FTP sync zipper in SUSE manager-tftpsync - 4.
-On the server, run configure-FTP sync.sh setup script and enter the requested information: configure-tftpsync. sh - 5.
-Run the script again with the fully-qualified domain name of the proxy you are setting up.
-This creates the configuration and uploads it to the Uyuni Proxy: configure-tftpsync.sh FQDN of Proxy - 6.
-On the server, start an initial synchronization: cobbler sync
+On the server, at the command prompt, as root, install susemanager-tftpsync: zypper in susemanager-tftpsync - 4.
+On the server, run configure-tftpsync.sh setup script and enter the requested information: configure-tftpsync.sh - 5.
+Run the script again with the fully qualified domain name of the proxy you are setting up.
+This creates the configuration, and uploads it to the Uyuni Proxy: configure-tftpsync.sh FQDN of Proxy - 6.
+On the server, start an initial synchronization:

+cobbler sync

 You can also synchronize after a change within Cobbler that needs to be synchronized immediately.
-Otherwise, Cobbler synchronization will run automatically when needed.
-For more information about PCE booting, see Client-configuration > Autoinst-pxeboot.
+Otherwise Cobbler synchronization will run automatically when needed.
+For more information about PXE booting, see Client-configuration > Autoinst-pxeboot.

+2.6.
 Configure DHCP for PXE through Proxy

 Uyuni uses Cobbler for client provisioning.
-PXE (TFTP) is installed and activated by default.
+PXE (tftp) is installed and activated by default.
 Clients must be able to find the PXE boot on the Uyuni Proxy using DHCP.
-Use this HCP configuration for the zone which contains the clients to be provisioned:
+Use this DHCP configuration for the zone which contains the clients to be provisioned:

+next-server: <IP_Address_of_Proxy>

-next-server: <IP_Address_of_Proxy> filename: "pxelinux.0"
+filename: "pxelinux.0"

+2.7.
 Reinstalling a Proxy